-Our guide Rishi not only showed us the best places to find samoosas but also a secret house (if you are an architect you need to come to Jaipur now!), a little temple where we were blessed with sweet coconut water (bad for the hair, good for the karma), the old library as well as where to find the best bargains at the bazaar.
+Our guide Rishi not only showed us the best places to find samoosas but also a secret house (check out this post if you are a design lover for more beautiful architecture in Jaipur), a little temple where we were blessed with sweet coconut water (bad for the hair, good for the karma), the old library as well as where to find the best bargains at the bazaar.

 Galta Ji – Monkey Temple

 One of my favorite things to do in Jaipur was a visit to the monkey temple.
 Technically the temple is 10 km outside of the city but easy enough to reach.
 I had my driver take me there when we came from Agra but you can also get there with a taxi or tuk-tuk.

 The complex was dedicated to the Sun God but also has a temple inside for Hanuman, the Monkey God.